Abortion with pills

 Safety of abortion pills and Contraindications:

-Medical abortions are safe for the majority of women.
-There are only a few medical conditions that are contraindications for using the abortion pills.
-[9]
+Medical abortion is safe for most people, but there are a few contraindications to using the abortion pills.

 If you are not sure if the abortion pills are safe for you, contact us!
 We can help you determine if this method is for you.